dmitrysarov/pairwise/README.md

-This repo contain class for perform pairwise comparisons of objects and transforation this annotation to ansolute value rank for each object
+This repo contain class to perform pairwise comparisons of objects and transforation this annotation to ansolute value rank for each object